 “Having your application run at tip-top speed is not just important, but it is imperative to your company’s success.” – Doug Sillars

-When it comes to Android Application Performance, every application I have looked at has room for improvement, whether the issue is display jank/jitter, memory usage, CPU, battery drain or excessive use of the network stack.
+When it comes to Android Application Performance, every application I have looked at has room for improvement, whether the issue is displayed jank/jitter, memory usage, CPU, battery drain or excessive use of the network stack.
 Every single app.
 If every application has room for improvement, don’t you want to be faster than your competition?
 Shouldn’t you optimize before they do it?

 But what tools should you use to identify performance problems?
 How can you benchmark your application, find issues, and resolve them?